 - Loss of appetite

 There are several reasons why a cat could be in pain.
-It may have experienced a one-off impact injury.
-It may be in dental discomfort.
+It may have experienced an impact injury, or its teeth may hurt, for example.

 Why Do Cats Thump Their Tails When Lying Down?

-If your cat thumps its tail, it is as a warning.
-It usually means that it is reaching a saturation point with an activity.
-This is most often related to petting and grooming.
+If your cat thumps its tail, it is a warning sign.
+It usually means that it is reaching a saturation point with an activity, such as petting or grooming.

-It’s also possible that you are petting in the wrong place.
+Perhaps you are petting it in the wrong place.
 All cats have different sensitivities and pressure points.
 Cats dislike being touched on the belly or feet.
 Get too close, and your cat will warn you to stop.

 Why Do Cats Wag Their Tails When Sleeping?

-This action is designed to acknowledge your presence.
-Your cat is informing you that it knows you are nearby.
+The cat is informing you that it knows you are nearby.
 This could mean that it sees you as a threat, or it could be a sign of trust.
 It ultimately depends on how well you are bonded with the cat.

 A slow, lazy wag, especially with the tail erect, is an acknowledgment.
-Your cat is granting permission to stick around while it sleeps.
+Your cat is permitting you to remain in the room while it sleeps.
 This tail-flick means that your cat feels safe with you nearby.
-Your presence will not disturb its doze.

-It’s also possible that your cat is dreaming.
-Trends in Neuroscience confirm that cats dream.
+Your cat may be dreaming, according to Trends in Neuroscience.
 It is believed that cats relive experiences of the day while sleeping.
-Your cat is reliving a hunt, a petting session, or a meal.
+Your cat may be reliving a successful hunt, a petting session, or a meal it enjoyed.

-Twitching of the tip of the tail from a lying cat suggests one of the following:
+Twitching at the tip of the tail from a lying down cat suggests that it is:

 - Observing prey through a window